NSHoffman/N7CommandManager/CONFIG.md

 ## Other commands

 Other commands might have some specific configurable fields.
-Feel free to explore them in the source code.
-Those are marked as `config`.
+Feel free to explore them in `N7CommandManager.ini` which is generated automatically as you start the game with the mutator enabled for the first time.